slatedocs/slate/source/includes/_features.md

 ![stream show sql](stream_show_sql_annotated.png)

-#### Don't see the query next to an SQL call?
+#### Don't an SQL query next to an SQL call?

-For performance reasons, Scout doesn't attempt to sanitize large SQL queries.
-When this occurs, you won't see an "SQL" button to view the raw query next to an SQL method call.
+Scout collects a sanitized version of SQL queries and displays these in transaction traces.
+To limit agent overhead sanitizing queries, we do not collect query statements with more than 16k characters.

+This limit was raised to 16k characters from 4k characters in version 2.3.3 of the Ruby agent after determining the higher threshold was safe for production environments.
+If you have an older version of `scout_apm`, [update to the latest](#updating-to-the-newest-version).

 ### Code Backtraces